Select Page

 Server Policies

-• Priority is given to students doing coursework.
-Computing support for research is provided by the academic units.
-Should students be unable to complete their coursework due to a lack of computing resources, SEASnet will limit access to machines to those students enrolled in engineering courses.
+• Priority is given to students completing coursework.
+Research-related computing support is provided by individual academic units.
+If a lack of computing resources prevents students from completing coursework, SEASnet may restrict access to machines, limiting them to students enrolled in engineering courses.

 Process Definitions

-Resource Intensive Processes Programs or sets of programs that are planned to run for more than a few hours and which will use large amounts of system resources, such as computer cycles, memory, or process slots.
+Resource Intensive Processes Programs or sets of programs that are expected to run for extended periods (more than a few hours) and consume significant system resources, such as CPU cycles, memory, or process slots.

-Attended Processes Processes attached to a terminal session that also has an interactive shell belonging to the same user, or processes running as a netshell client.
+Attended Processes Processes that are attached to a terminal session with an interactive shell belonging to the same user, or processes running as a netshell client.

-Unattended Processes Processes running unattached to any interactive session.
-This includes abandoned/lost X sessions and/or X based processes that are consuming computer cycles.
+Unattended Processes Processes running without being attached to any interactive session.
+This category includes abandoned or lost X sessions and X-based processes that are consuming CPU cycles.

 Process Policies

-• Explicitly prohibited processes include, but are not limited to: IRC Bots of any kind, fileservers of any kind and computer cycle servers.
+Explicitly prohibited processes include, but are not limited to, IRC bots, file servers, computer cycle servers, and coin mining.

-• Classes needing to run intensive processes should contact help@seas.ucla.edu
+Classes requiring intensive processing should contact help@seas.ucla.edu for assistance.